-A. Check Setup > Settings > Flow/Rate Sensor Setup > Minimum Flow Rate.
+A. Check Setup > Rates > Minimum Flow Rate.
 This can be set at 0.0 or at the low range of your flowmeter.
 This is gal / min not gal / acre.

-B. Check Setup > Settings > PWM Setup > PWM Settings > Low Limit.
-Default setting for JD is 10 for electric pumps and 25-30 for hydraulic pumps.
-You may need to lower those.
-If set too high, the pump cannot slow down enough when your speed drops or when sections close.
+B. Check Setup > System > PWM Setup > PWM Settings > Low Limit.
+Default setting for JD is 15 for electric pumps and 60 for hydraulic pumps.
+These may be set higher to get the pump to start faster to get to Target Rate sooner, but if set too high, the pump cannot slow down enough when your speed drops or when sections close.